rnb3ds/docs-site/docs/en/json/api-reference/processor/iterate.md

 Signature: `func (p *Processor) ForeachWithPathAndControl(jsonStr, path string, fn func(key any, value any) IteratorControl, cfg ...Config) error`

-Iterates raw values by path, using `IteratorControl` for flow control.
+Iterates raw values at a given path, using `IteratorControl` to steer the flow.

 ```go
 err := p.ForeachWithPathAndControl(data, "items", func(key any, value any) json.IteratorControl {